I’ve been contemplating this blog post for a while, Gentle Reader.

 The Librarian is not the first to notice.

-(Leaving aside what readers should be asking is “why” of every other het-only narrative out there…)
+(Leaving aside the fact that what readers should be asking is “why not” of every het-only narrative out there…)

 I grew up in-and-around San Francisco in the 1980s immersed in the dying threads of the Beat Generation.
 This should tell you many things, but relevant to this post are the following two points.

 Most of the stable relationships I observed in my youth were gay men.
 These relationships were, to my innocent eyes, incredibly romantic, artistic, loving, and enriching both to the couple in question and the world they inhabited.
 Aside from myself, all my little friends were the property of neurotic single mothers.
 (Yes, I intend the use of the word property.)
 You can imagine this gave me a rather interesting outlook on romance.

 All these wonderful relationships buckled under the weight of three little letters.

 So far as my books are concerned, there is another balance to this equation, which is the Victorian world itself.
 The England of 1870 was a morally conservative, anti-hedonistic, ultra-religious place full of individuals who valued duty above all else, and regarded anything that smacked of fun as suspicious.
 This comes off to most Americans as, frankly, gloomy.